 A: We recommend that you keep content-heavy sessions to 45 minutes absolute maximum, with interaction every three to five minutes.
 And no session, no matter how collaborative and engaging, should be longer than two hours (including a break).
 Some organizations have longer sessions but it becomes increasingly difficult to be successful, especially in a culture new to virtual training.

 Q: Any best practices for conducting the action planning phase of a program?
 Do you ask people to do that on a whiteboard?
 Other techniques to ensure learners do it and benefit from eachother's ideas?

 A: There are many best practices that have been developed for designing for the virtual classroom.
 We have recently published a series of design techniques on this blog.
 I suggest you start with Virtual Classroom Tool Design Basics: A Virtual Engagement Primer and then explore all of the interesting virtual classroom tools including chat, breakout rooms, whiteboards, application sharing, synchronized web browsing, and survey and feedback tools.

 Q: Any thoughts on dealing with language barriers - when delivering to multinational groups where English is not always the first language?
 How do we address cultural issues in this medium?
 I am thinking of passive learning cultures.

 A: This is a topic we are exploring this year.
 I can tell you this much: having a producer who is fluent in all of the languages can be a big help.
 The producer can use chat to translate questions and concepts.

-For complete answers to these and many other virtual classroom implementation and design questions, click on the graphic below to check out our Virtual Classroom Instructional Designer Certificate course and discover how you can earn your Virtual Classroom Instructional Designer Badge.
+For complete answers to these and many other virtual classroom implementation and design questions, click on the graphic below to check out our Virtual Classroom Design Mastery Series certificate course and discover how you can earn your Virtual Classroom Instructional Designer Badge.